top of page

 Regenerative endodontic procedures, primarily using blood clot techniques, demonstrate biological repair without achieving complete regeneration of the original dental pulp.
 Recent advances in regenerative endodontics incorporate tissue engineering concepts to address apical periodontitis in both mature and immature permanent teeth.
 This advancement is encapsulated in Endodontic Tissue Engineering (ETE), where scaffolds or biomaterials, with or without cells, are introduced into the root canal to facilitate pulp tissue regeneration.
 Although ETE is a promising alternative to conventional procedures, the lack of comprehensive studies hinders the derivation of robust clinical recommendations.
 While an increasing number of clinical trials are evaluating the efficacy of ETE compared to existing procedures, there is still uncertainty as to whether ETE can go beyond mere repair to achieve true pulp regeneration.

-15:45 – 16:15 Clarifiying the S3 recommendations for treatment of pulp necrosis without apical periodontitis in (im)mature permanent teeth by means of revitalization
+15:45 – 16:15 Clarifying the S3 recommendations for treatment of pulp necrosis without apical periodontitis in (im)mature permanent teeth by means of revitalization

 Nastaran Meschi (Ghent, Belgium)